This document provides detailed information on metadata fields for data on the FLCAC. Each field in this document corresponds to a field in openLCA.

 This field consists of 5 elements:

-2. Indicate the completeness level of the elementary flows such that users can interpret the correct application of LCIA methods to the dataset.
+- Indicate the completeness level of the elementary flows such that users can interpret the correct application of LCIA methods to the dataset.
 If the data were originally developed and analyzed with a LCIA method, indicate the method utilized here.
+If categories in that LCIA method should not be evaluated with this dataset also note these.

 Example(s)